Jason Newsted: 'I Don't Think It's Proper For Sepultura To Go On Without The Cavaleras'

-" for the Brazilian metal band to carry on without either of the founding Cavalera
+Former Metallica bassist Jason Newsted believes that it's not "proper" for the band to carry on without either of the founding Cavalera brothers.

 He continued, "I've played a lot of music with Andreas [Kisser, Sepultura guitarist] over time I've done real projects with him that we released to people and all that kind of stuff.

 "Andreas is one of my very, very favorite people."

 When asked for his opinion on Andreas' decision to continue Sepultura without Max and Igor, Newsted said, "No matter how much I love Andreas, I don't think it's proper for Sepultura to go on without the Cavaleras one or the other; I would rather have it with both, but if we can't have that, I really don't think we should have anything."

 He added, "I'm interested to hear Andreas' solo album, however, because he's very talented.
 He has a new record out it's a double album.
 I haven't anything from it yet, but I know from recording him a lot of times that he has a lot... a very deep well.
 He's very talented."